ByunTaeyeon02/IndividualCS161/docs/app_users/README.md

 ## __How To Use App (Tile Flip)__ ##

 - ### __Playing Game__ ###
-	- From the home page you can play the game by clicking on the tiles
+	- From the home page on https://www.tileflip-monogram.com/ you can play the game by clicking on the tiles
 	- Tiles can be gray, black, and white
 		- Gray: unknown (player has not decided which color the tile is supposed to be)
 	- Buttons: